davekinkead/thesis/chapters/05-the-problem-of-the-people/lit-review.md

   - Dahl 1979 paper on “Procedural Democracy

   - Ivor Jennings “On the surface it seemed reasonable: Let the people decide.
 It was in fact ridiculous be- cause the people cannot decide until somebody decides who are the people” (1956, 56).

+> if there were no prior convention, where, unless the election were unanimous, would be the obligation on the minority to submit to the choice of the majority? [@rousseau ch5]